Engineering Careers: What You Can Do with a Degree in Engineering

 Engineering Careers - Why is a Bachelor of Engineering Degree Useful?

-Earning an undergraduate Engineering degree helps students learn how to apply structured critical thought and quantitative analysis to solving practical problems.
+Earning an undergraduate engineering degree helps students learn how to apply structured critical thought and quantitative analysis to solving practical problems.
 These skills are transferable to careers that may not utilize the direct application of engineering principles whatsoever.

-Undergraduate Engineering programs are well known for having a strong focus on projects with direct relevance to the industry and offer practical experience through work placements.
-This work experience makes engineering graduates highly employable in Engineering careers immediately upon graduation.
+Undergraduate engineering programs are well known for having a strong focus on projects with direct relevance to the industry and offer practical experience through work placements.
+This work experience makes engineering graduates highly employable in engineering careers immediately upon graduation.

-The combination of gaining a thorough grounding in Engineering principles and having many “soft” transferable skills such as the ability to solve problems using logic, and being able to communicate effectively, makes a Bachelor of Engineering one of the most employable degrees a student can earn.
+The combination of gaining a thorough grounding in engineering principles and having many “soft” transferable skills such as the ability to solve problems using logic, and being able to communicate effectively, makes a Bachelor of Engineering one of the most employable degrees a student can earn.

 Employable Skills of Engineering Graduates

 Competence in application and practice: Engineering students learn how to properly utilize engineering techniques as well as relevant tools.

-Interpersonal and team work skills: The ability to effectively function in an individual or group environment is a highly transferable employment skill that undergraduate and graduate Engineering students are taught.
+Interpersonal and team work skills: The ability to effectively function in an individual or group environment is a highly transferable employment skill that undergraduate and graduate engineering students are taught.
 Through practical coursework, they not only learn how to function within a team, they learn how to lead a team.

-Engineering students must be able to identify problems and use logic and reasoning to identify solutions.
+Engineering problem solving skills: Engineering students must be able to identify problems and use logic and reasoning to identify solutions.
 They also learn how to use objectivity when approaching the implementation of these solutions.

 Understanding professional, social and ethical responsibilities: Engineering students have an understanding of the social, ethical, environmental and professional responsibilities associated with a career as an engineer.
-Once Engineering students become professional Engineers, they must maintain a commitment to these responsibilities.
+Once engineering students become Professional Engineers (P.E.’s), they must maintain a commitment to these responsibilities.

-Engineering Careers - How Much do Engineers Make?
+Engineering Careers: How Much do Engineers Make?

 $60,548 - Engineering graduate average starting salary (1)